-Topic 9 - Bank Accounts (Information for Treasurers)
+Topic 9 - Bank Accounts

 1. Banks and Building Societies

 Regulation 3.8.7 (b) states that "All monies received from time to time shall be placed to the credit of an account in the name of the body responsible in any one or more of the financial institutions approved by the Synod."